What You’ll Learn 🛠️

 Synchronization with ECAT-SYNC-JUNCTION

-Synchronization of SIRIUS/DEWE-43 USB with KRYPTON/SIRIUSiwe EtherCAT®devices, where the accuracy of synchronization is < microsecond
+Synchronization of SIRIUS/DEWE-43 USB with KRYPTON/SIRIUSiwe EtherCAT® devices, where the synchronization accuracy is better than 1 microsecond.

-Synchronization of KRYPTONmodule with external IRIG B DC triggering source
+Synchronization of KRYPTON modules with an external IRIG-B DC triggering source

-Synchronization of KRYPTON and SIRIUS USBwith external IRIG B DC triggering source
+Synchronization of KRYPTON and SIRIUS USB with an external IRIG-B DC triggering source

 How to use offline mode?

-Offline mode can be used when we don't have any DAQ devices connected to our system and we want to simulate different types of channels to make an offline setup.
+Offline mode can be used when no DAQ devices are connected to the system and you want to simulate different types of channels to create an offline setup.

-Simulated channels - we define the number of analog in channels, counter channels, digital in channels, asynchronous analog out channels, and asynchronous digital out channels.
+Simulated Channels – Define the number of analog input channels, counter channels, digital input channels, asynchronous analog output channels, and asynchronous digital output channels.

-File replay - we can replay files, that have already been recorded.
+File Replay – Replay files that have already been recorded.

-Sound card - we can use the sound card in our computer to collect the data and make a measurement.
+Sound Card – Use the computer’s sound card to collect data and perform measurements.

 What is Dewesoft NET and how to use it?